aaronaddleman/aaronaddleman-academic/content/project/k8-on-rpi/index.md

 - 4 x Raspberry Pi ver 4 B
 - 4 x SD cards
 - 4 x Power over Ethernet Hats
+- 4 x Short Ethernet Cable
 - 1 x Power over Ethernet Hub
-- 4 x Short Ethernet Cable
 - 1 x Cluster kit hardware to stack Pi's
 - 1 x Micro HDMI to regular HDMI

 ## the discoveries

-Very quickly, I found out that every experiment of iterating with Ansible to configure the Pi's resulted in re-imaging of Ubuntu Server.
+Very quickly, I found out that every experiment of iterating with Ansible to configure the Pi's resulted in re-imaging of Raspbian OS Server.
 This got old really really quick and I tried to use CloneZilla to clone the SD cards as best as I could.
 If you have a really good SD card reader(s) for doing multiple writes, then I think you will be well advisided to invest a little bit of time or money into writing to multiple SD cards.

-My method for running CloneZilla did work but only after multiple attempts of failure.

 ## from 0 to 100